Soundness of Cement.

 Table of Contents

 Soundness of cement indicates quality to expand on the setting.
 Unsound cement expands too much on setting and develops cracks in the structure.
-And it is tested by le chatelier apparatus.

 By soundness of cement, it is understood that, its capacity to form a non-disintegrating, hard uniformly strong mass on the setting.